Child Endangerment, Cal. 273a PC

 In a legal context, “willful” means purposely and with intent.
 Under this statute, the prosecutor need not prove that the defendant intended harm to the child, but only that the defendant intended to place the child in such a situation.
-Such behavior is referred to as criminally negligent, and is an action which goes beyond being merely contrary to common sense or even reckless.
+Such behavior is referred to as criminally negligent and is an action that goes beyond being merely contrary to common sense or even reckless.

 To determine whether a defendant acted with criminal negligence, the court weighs the defendant’s actions against the likely actions of a reasonable person in a similar situation to determine whether the defendant demonstrated a blatant disregard for the health, safety, or well-being of the child.
 The court evaluates whether harm to the child was a foreseeable result of the defendant’s actions, or whether the defendant simply overlooked the risk of harm.

 Situations that would fall under the scope of this law include leaving one’s child with a person who has a known history of abusive behavior, failing to obtain adequate medical care for a sick child, or leaving dangerous objects such as a loaded gun or dangerous drugs where children can access them.

 There are several related offenses to child endangerment, a few of which are commonly charged in conjunction with 273a violations:

 - Lewd acts with a minor, 288 PC.

 - Driving under the influence or driving while intoxicated.

 If a child dies, the following offenses are commonly charged in addition to child endangerment:

 - Child abuse resulting in the death of a child under eight years of age, 273a(b).

 - Failure to provide care/child neglect, 270 PC.